St. John Richardson Liddell: Trans-Mississippi Theater: 1863–65

 General Bragg refused to spare Liddell, but when Bragg was relieved by Jefferson Davis after the Chattanooga disaster, Liddell appealed personally to the President for a transfer and command of Sub-District of North Louisiana, which he received and held during the Red River Campaign in 1864.
 He was later assigned to overall command of the infantry at Mobile, Alabama until its surrender in 1865.
 During the last campaign, Liddell and Union Maj.
 Gen. E.R.S.
-Canby engaged in the Battle of Fort Blakely, one of the last engagements of the war, where he was captured.
+Canby engaged in the Battle of Fort Blakeley, one of the last engagements of the war, where he was captured.
 Canby would later prove influential in Liddell's life by securing amnesty for him from the Federal Government.

 During his Trans-Mississippi service, Liddell found himself in conflict with his immediate superior, Richard Taylor, the brother-in-law of President Davis, and regretted leaving the Army of Tennessee.
 In contrast to many modern historians, Liddell lays the blame for the Confederate failure to recapture the Mississippi or unite some 60,000 troops of their far Western Commands under Generals Magruder, Taylor, and Price with the Army of Tennessee on Taylor himself, rather than Edmund Kirby Smith.
 Unknown to Liddell, by late 1864 Generals Bragg, Hardee, and E.K.
 Smith made several petitions for Liddell's promotion to positions including James Mouton's Texas Division, and Hardee's Chief of Staff, but these were not acted on before the war drew to a close.